 Look out for sales and coupons

 Dealers of both new and used commercial equipment may have sales throughout the year.
 A popular time to hold a sale is in January, whilst the Black Friday weekend is another popular sales period.
 Also look out for off season sales on seasonal equipment – commercial mowers may be cheaper to buy in winter when there’s less demand for gardening equipment.
+You can also check some great suggestions here for a professional mower.

 You may also be able to grab discounts by using coupons.
 These can be found on coupon sites or by signing up to commercial equipment retailer mailing lists.